hujhax/austin-improv-wiki/Troupes/Decoy.md

 ## Summary
 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Armando troupe!
+Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Armando troupe!
 We are used to performing for at least 30 and up to 90 minutes, so a 30 min slot would be ideal if we get cast.
-Thanks!</blockquote>
+Thanks!

 ## Media
 ### Videos